New to Kendo UI for jQuery? Download free 30-day trial

 State Classes

 Apart from the new styling options, the state classes have also been changed.
-The k-state-default class has been completely removed from the entire Kendo suite, except for the PivotGrid, where logic relies on it.
+The k-state-default class has been removed from the entire Kendo suite, except for the PivotGrid, where logic relies on it.

 The following table showcases the old and updated versions of the Kendo state classes: